Skip to main content

 • Drive engagement within their audience

-• Manage Channel-level access (depending on permissions)
+• Manage Channel-level access, depending on permissions

-💡 Channel Owners enable distributed ownership, allowing teams to run their own learning programs.
+Channel Owners enable distributed ownership, allowing teams to run their own learning programs.

 Content Owner — Content-type specific ownership

-They may be responsible for:
+They may own:

 • Events